Jane-s-Tech-Blog/janeslogic.github.io/_posts/2014-3-3-Hello-World.md

 ---
 layout: post
-title: You're up and running!
+title: Is MEC for real!
 published: true
 ---